-Trust&Protect is our 4-part guide to financial safety designed to provide you with peace of mind in times of uncertainty.
+Trust&Protect is our 4-part guide to financial safety designed to provide you with peace of mind.
 In the final part of our series, we’ll cover the dangers of misinformation, how it can impact your financial standing, and the steps you can take to ensure the information you consume is accurate.

 The Dangers of Misinformation to Your Finances

 In today’s world of rapid communication via the internet, social media and 24-hour media outlets, trying to absorb the amount of information in your orbit can be overwhelming.
 In many ways, modern technology is an effective way to keep people informed.
-However, when tensions and conflicts arise, such as the situation in Ukraine, information sharing is a battleground through which malicious communication tactics can lead to serious implications.
+However, when tensions and conflicts arise, information sharing is a battleground through which malicious communication tactics can lead to serious implications.

 Misinformation campaigns are often put in place with the intention of increasing uncertainty among the general population.
 Uncertainty can lead to consumer insecurity, which can play a role in market fluctuations.
 For example, in 2019, shares of a bank in the UK plunged by 11%, mainly due to inaccurate rumors circulating online that the organization was facing financial issues.
 The economic costs are substantial and can be further compounded by reputation damage and less tangible effects such as customer behavior changes.
 When companies are damaged in such a way, it can create a ripple effect throughout the community and affect jobs, wages and more.
 If a hostile entity chose to cause damage to economic security, these types of misinformation campaigns could sow doubt into the minds of Americans and wreak havoc for everyone involved.